gokul2736/Read-Aloud-Program/README.md

-# Read-Aloud-Program
+# Read-Aloud-Automation
-Bot of Read aloud

 ## Required Audio Software:
 VB - Audio Cable
 https://vb-audio.com/Cable/

-## Installation and Setup
+### Installation and Setup

+## Install the Above Software and Restart System for proper Installination
+## Make Default VB Audio as default Input and Output Audio Source in Control Panel (Mandatory)*

 Follow these steps to set up the local environment.